 4. Samson Meteor Mic

-It’s very portable and relatively affordable, so if you are looking for something that compares to the Yeti, but doesn’t cost as much, the Samson Meteor is the right choice.
+It’s very portable for both home and travel recording and affordable, so if you are looking for something that compares to the Yeti, but doesn’t cost as much, the Samson Meteor is the right choice.

 The XLR connector is commonly incorporated into the body of microphones, and it’s a better connector than a USB in terms of sound quality.

-Here are four of the best condenser mics for vocals on a computer:
+The best condenser mics for vocals on a computer are:

 1. Rode NTK Mics